real-logic/aeron/README.md

 Running Samples
 ---------------

 Start up a media driver which will create the data and conductor directories.
-On Linux, this will probably be at `/tmp/aeron`.
+On Linux, this will probably be in `/dev/shm/aeron` or `/tmp/aeron`.

     $ java -cp aeron-samples/build/libs/samples.jar uk.co.real_logic.aeron.driver.MediaDriver